shanapu/MyJailbreak/README.md

 - sm_vw / sm_voteWarden - Allows the player to vote to retire Warden
 - sm_open - Allows the Warden to open the cell doors
 - sm_close - Allows the Warden to close the cell doors
+- sm_laser - Allows Wthe Warden to toggle the wardens Laser pointer
+- sm_drawer - the Warden to toggle the wardens Drawer
 - sm_noblockon - Allows the Warden to enable no block
 - sm_noblockoff - Allows the Warden to disable no block
 - sm_setff - Allows player to see the state and the Warden to toggle friendly fire